 Obviously you want your post to be found when people are searching for an answer to their query.
 To give yourself the best chance make sure that you are using your preferred keywords in the meta title and description tag with a call to action in the latter.

 Also try and fit the words into your heading tags and content but be sure to make everything read naturally and don’t overdo it otherwise your readers will be off somewhere else and of course any efforts to try and fool the search engines will catch up with you sooner or later.

-Ask for your Reader’s Feedback
+Your Reader’s Feedback

 Even if you opt not to throw in a “buy now” or “subscribe now” additional call to action towards the end of your post, you should still be looking for feedback with every post.

 Your readers are very important to the success of your blog, so asking for their feedback, critique, what could be improved, and opinion on the concept of the post as a whole is a great way to show this.
 Wrapping up by asking for your readers feedback or experience is also a great way to start solidifying the trust you’re trying to build with them.

 We can use the example of the list article again, 9 Ways to Get Toned Before Summer.
 It’s as simple as writing, “What are some of your favorite ways or specific workout routines that you do to prepare for the summer?” as the last sentence of your blog post.

 This is the best way to potentially trigger a discussion in the comment section.